2002 FIFA World Cup seeding

+The draw for the 2002 FIFA World Cup took place on 1 December 2001 at the Exhibition and Convention Center in Busan, South Korea.
+FIFA General Secretary Michel Zen-Ruffinen presided over the draw, while the balls were drawn by Yves Rimet, grandson of Jules Rimet.

 To calculate the seeding for the 2002 FIFA World Cup, FIFA used the FIFA World Rankings in combination with performances of national teams in the three previous World Cups.
 The formula is virtually identical with the one used for the 1998 FIFA World Cup seeding.

 For the ranking part, points were allocated on the basis of 32 for the best achieving of the 32 qualifiers for 2002 FIFA World Cup in each of the three fields considered, down to one for the lowest ranking.

 For the World Cup performance part, points were allocated as follows: